dmbarbour/glas/docs/GlasApps.md

 *Note:* Application 'settings' are runtime specific and not inherently composable.
 Developers may need to manually override individual settings that lack a natural composition.

-## Alternative Application Models
+## Alternative Run Modes

-The glas executable can support multiple run modes.
-The configuration will select a run mode based on application 'settings'.
-This allows for more flexible integration.
-Users aren't stuck with transaction-loop applications.
-However, what is feasible depends on what can easily integrate the same APIs we're using for other tasks.

-### Staged Applications

-Staged applications may define 'build' as a [namespace procedure](GlasNamespaces.md) with access to command-line arguments as 'source code', and perhaps to OS environment variables.
-This could load files or URLs as additional sources.

 ### Threaded Applications

-In some use cases, developers may prefer the conventional 'main' procedure.
+In some use cases, developers may prefer the conventional 'app.main' procedure.
 The evaluator will heuristically partition the main procedure into a sequence of atomic steps.
 Minimum step size can be controlled by annotating 'atomic' sections, e.g. `(%an (%an.atomic) Operation)`, while maximum step size could be guided by 'yield' annotations (reporting an error if 'yield' appears within an 'atomic' operation).

 Every successful step will implicitly update stateful thread environment representing the call stack or continuation, local mutable vars, algebraic effects handlers, invariant assertions, instrumentation, and so on.
 Every aborted or divergent step is implicitly retried, much like a 'step' function for a transaction loop.
 This retry provides a basis to wait on a mutex, queue, or arbitrary conditions.
 Use of 'sys.select' together with 'atomic' can express flexible waits, e.g. wait on a queue OR a timeout, and bounded searches.